nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 * **"Renewal error:"** followed by an error message - indicates that the last renewal attempt has failed, also showing the reason for the failure.
 * **"Next planned renewal on"** followed by a date - indicates when the next renewal should happen.
 Note that this date might change in the future when the information is received from the ACME Server.

+When an authentication certificate is automatically renewed using ACME, the authentication certificate registration request is automatically sent to the Central Server for approval.
+In all other situations, the authentication certificate registration request must be sent manually.

+The certificate renewal process can be fully automated by enabling automatic certificate activation.
+In that case, all the steps of the renewal process are automated and email notifications are sent to a defined email address to notify about the success or failure of different phases.

 **Automatic certificate activation**

-It is also possible to let the Security Server automatically activate new certificate once it is ordered for signing certificates or once it is registered for authentication certificates.
-This behaviour can be controlled by respective [system paramaters](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api).
+The Security Server supports automatic activation of new certificates that have been ordered using ACME.
+Sign certificates are automatically activated when they're imported to the Security Server while authentication certificates are activated once they've been registered on the Central Server.
+By default, automatic activation is disabled.
+This behaviour can be controlled by the `proxy-ui-api.automatic-activate-auth-certificate` and `proxy-ui-api.automatic-activate-acme-sign-certificate` system properties.
+The properties can be changed by following the [System Parameters guide](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api).

 **E-mail notifications**

 The Security Server supports sending email notifications on ACME-related events.
-Notifications are sent in case of authentication and sign certificate renewal success and failure, authentication certificate registration success and signing and authentication certificate automatic activation success or failure.
-The notifications can be turned on and off separately with [system paramaters](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api).
+Notifications are sent in the following cases and they can be turned on and off separately with [system paramaters](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api):

+* Authentication and sign certificate renewal success and failure.
+* Authentication certificate registration success.
+* Signing and authentication certificate automatic activation success and failure.

-The member's e-mail address defined in the `mail.yml` configuration file is used as the recipient.
+A member-specific e-mail address defined in the `mail.yml` configuration file is used as the recipient.
 The same email address is also used as a member-specific contact information when a certificate is ordered from the ACME Server.
+Therefore, defining the email address is mandatory even if the email notifications are disabled.
+If the member-specific email address is missing from the `mail.yml` configuration file, ordering a certificate from the ACME Server will fail.

 For the e-mail notifications to work, an external mail server needs to be configured beforehand in the `/etc/xroad/conf.d/mail.yml` configuration file.
 The configuration include: